LordsOwnAcc/VentureNest/README.md

 Local Database: ObjectBox

-Dependency Injection: Hilt (or your preferred method)
+Dependency Injection: Hilt

-Networking: Retrofit (if applicable)
+Networking: Retrofit

 *Installation
 To get started with the VentureNest App, follow these steps: